batden/Translations-for-E16/README.md

 # Translations-for-E16

-French translations for the e16 project.
+French translations for the e16 project :fr: